SourojitGhosh/unseen-lab/join.md

 </p>

 <p>
   <b style="font-family: 'Oswald', sans-serif; line-height: 1.6; color: #4B9CD3 !important;">Independent Study: </b> I can support a limited number of undergraduate and Master's students in Independent Study.
 I require Independent Study students to register for up to 3 credits in 2 consecutive semesters, without exception.
-If you are interested, and have a research question in the aforementioned areas, please send me an email with the subject line "[Prospective Independent Study]: \< your name \>".
+If you are interested and have a research question in the aforementioned areas, please send me an email with the subject line "[Prospective Independent Study]: \< your name \>".
 Please include a brief description of your research interests and your CV.
 I will not be able to review Independent Study requests for a given semester any later than Week 7 of the previous semester.
 Independent Study is compensated through research credit (INLS 396/696), and does not include stipends.
 </p>

 <p>
   <b style="font-family: 'Oswald', sans-serif; line-height: 1.6; color: #4B9CD3 !important;">Other Opportunities: </b> I can support a limited number of unpaid student researchers, depending on project availability and capacity at the start of each semester.
 I require students to commit to 7-10 hours of research time per week throughout the semester, in addition to attending group meetings.
 Students are accepted for one semester at a time, and the option to continue with the group is explored at the end of each semester.
-Specific opportunities for each semester will be posted here, please check back!
+Specific opportunities for each semester will be posted here; please check back!
+I will prioritize SDIS/ILS students, but feel free to reach out even if you are in a different School!
  </p>

 <p>
-  <b style="font-family: 'Oswald', sans-serif; line-height: 1.6; color: #4B9CD3 !important;">Non-UNC Students: </b> I do not accept non-UNC students into the lab, except through university-specific channels, such as REUs.
-If you are interested in pursuing one-off research projects with me as a non-UNC student, please reach out with the email subject line "[Research Collaboration: non-UNC student]: \<your name \>" and describe your research idea, and why you are interested in working with me on this.
-Please note that I will very likely be slow to respond, if at all I can respond, as I will be highly selective in this aspect.
+  <b style="font-family: 'Oswald', sans-serif; line-height: 1.6; color: #4B9CD3 !important;">Non-UNC Students: </b> I am not currently accepting non-UNC students into the lab, except through university-specific channels, such as REUs.
+If you are interested in pursuing one-off research projects with me as a non-UNC student, please reach out with the email subject line "[Research Collaboration: non-UNC student]: \<your name \>" and describe your research idea and why you are interested in working with me on this.
+Please note that I will likely be slow to respond, if at all, as I will be highly selective in this regard.
 </p>

 </div>